Equivariant Deep Weight Space Alignment: Introduction

 This paper presents a principled approach to designing a deep architecture for the weight alignment problem.
 We first formulate the weight-alignment problem and prove it adheres to a specific equivariance structure.
 We then propose a neural architecture that respects this structure, based on newly suggested equivariant architectures for deep-weight spaces \citep{navon2023equivariant} called Deep Weight Space Networks (DWSNets).
 The architecture is based on a Siamese application of DWSNets to a pair of input networks, mapping the outputs to a lower dimensional space we call \emph{activation space}, and then using a generalized outer product layer to generate candidates for optimal permutations.
+Most importantly, and similarly to other equivariant architectures \cite{zaheer2017deep,kondor2018generalization,cohen2021equivariant}, our equivariant design facilitates efficient learning and inference.
+Specifically, (1) the feedforward computation relies only on simple, efficient blocks \cite{navon2023equivariant}, (2) The inclusion of a parameter sharing scheme in each layer reduces the overall number of parameters, and (3) accounting for symmetries reduces the training set size needed for learning (Figure~\ref{fig:cifar10_n_samples}).
+We demonstrate this efficiency by learning to align 10M+ parameter networks with \ourmethod{} using small datasets.

 Theoretically, we prove that our architecture can approximate the Activation Matching algorithm \cite{tatro2020optimizing,ainsworth2022git}, which computes the activations of the two networks on some pre-defined input data and aligns their weights by solving a sequence of linear assignment problems.
 This theoretical analysis suggests that \ourmethod{} can be seen as a learnable generalization of this algorithm.
-Furthermore, we show that \ourmethod{} has a valuable theoretical property called \emph{Exactness}, which guarantees that it always outputs the correct alignment when there is a solution with zero objective.
+Furthermore, we prove that \ourmethod{} has a valuable theoretical property called \emph{Exactness}, which guarantees that it always outputs the correct alignment when there is a solution with zero objective.

 Obtaining labeled training data is one of the greatest challenges when learning to solve combinatorial optimization problems.
-To address this challenge, we generate labeled examples on the fly by applying random permutations and noise to our unlabeled data.
-We then train our network using a combination of supervised and unsupervised loss functions \emph{without} relying on any labeled examples.
+To address this challenge, we generate labeled examples on the fly by applying random permutations and noise to the unlabeled data. \ef{what is the unlabeled data} We then train our network by combining a supervised loss on these synthetically generated labeled examples and an unsupervised loss on arbitrary pairs of samples.
+Crucially, both losses do not rely on any externally labeled data.